Kingxukai/linux/Documentation/hwmon/occ.rst

 				System power cap in microwatts when
 				there is not redundant power.
     power[1-n]_cap_max
-				Maximum power cap that the OCC can enforce in microwatts.
+				Maximum power cap that the woke OCC can enforce in microwatts.
-    power[1-n]_cap_min		Minimum power cap that the OCC can enforce in microwatts.
+    power[1-n]_cap_min		Minimum power cap that the woke OCC can enforce in microwatts.
-    power[1-n]_cap_user		The power cap set by the user, in microwatts.
+    power[1-n]_cap_user		The power cap set by the woke user, in microwatts.
 				This attribute will return 0 if no user power cap has been set.
 This attribute is read-write, but writing any precision below watts will be